datahackare/warz0ne/_posts/2020-10-03-Blackfield.md

 ---
 ![](Pictures/Blackfield/logo.png)

-This machine from HackTheBox is categorized as an “hard” Windowsmachine.From the beginning this machine required some enumeration on SMB to get a list of users of the system.
+This machine from HackTheBox is categorized as an “hard” Windows machine.
+From the beginning this machine required some enumeration on SMB to get a list of users of the system.
 With this list I was able todo a ASREPRoast attack.
 I got a hash for the user support.
 This user was able to change the password for the user svc_backup, who was in the Remote Management group.
 The user was also a member of the Backup Operators.
-With this knowledge I was able to put the user svc_backup into the administrators group and finally login asthe administrator.
+With this knowledge I was able to put the user svc_backup into the administrators group and finally login as the administrator.
 In the end of this report I will also show an alternative solution where I mount the C: drive as a shadow copy and extract the ntds.dit and SYSTEM files.

 ## [](#header-2)Enumeration